-During my trips to Nepal over the past two years, I have taken different routes to enter and exit.
+During my trips to Nepal over the past three years, I have taken different routes to enter and exit.
 My first entry was through Banbasa – Bhimdutta (Mahendranagar) border and I exited via air.
 Later, I entered by a flight and exited through land via Banbasa border.

 Most recently, I entered Nepal via Sunauli – Belahiya border and exited via Kakarvitta – Panitanki border.
 Out of six overland routes between India and Nepal, Sunauli — also spelt Sonauli — is one of the most popular routes thanks to its close distance from Lumbini — the birthplace of Lord Buddha, Chitwan National Park, and cities like Pokhara and Kathmandu.